Yamaha TMAX: Design

 Following the 1996 success of Yamaha's first mega-scooter, the YP 250 Majesty, in Europe (and especially in Italy) Yamaha began work on a "New European Commuter" a larger-displacement scooter-type concept.
 Their objective was to create a mega-scooter suitable for high-speed motorways, such as the German Autobahn system or the Autostrade of Italy, and better suited to European physiques than the Majesty (designed for the Japanese market).

 Marketing strategy for the TMAX targeted three groups of riders: existing scooter riders; owners of middleweight motorcycles; and new or returning riders who would want scooter simplicity combined with automotive luxury.
 Yamaha estimated there were millions of holders of full motorcycle licenses in Europe no longer riding any kind of two-wheeler.

 TMAX rolled-out as a hybrid, combining motorcycle and scooter traits.
 In order to cope with the power of a larger engine, the TMAX swingarm was the kind found on motorcycle, rather than incorporating the swingarm and engine into a single unit, as on conventional scooters.
 Yamaha bolted the engine to the frame, but much farther forward, arriving at the weight distribution of a typical motorcycle.
 Although it was a step-through design, TMAX was built around a motorcycle-type tubular steel frame instead of a U-section pressed steel monocoque frame, as was the case on most scooters.

 TMAX designers chose a novel engine configuration: a water-cooled four-stroke horizontal straight-twin (both cylinders pointing forward) with four valves per cylinder operated by dual overhead cams.
 Engine vibrations were offset not by a balance shaft but by reciprocating balancer (i.e., a third 'dummy' piston driven from a central crankpin).
 By comparison, transmission design was the norm for scooters: a twist-and-go automatic transmission.

-Notable Uses

-The TMAX has been notably used or mentioned in the media a number of times.
-The TMAX notably used as an escape vehicle in the 2025 Louvre heist.